ObolNetwork/charon-distributed-validator-node/README.md

     - Once quorum partially signed voluntary exists have been received, they will be aggregated and submitted to the beacon node.
 This will add the validator to the beacon chain exit queue.
     - The validator keys can only be deleted from both `exit_keys` and `validator_keys` folders once the validator has successfully exited.

-13. I get an error `network charon-distributed-validator-node_dvnode declared as external, but could not be found` when I run `docker-compose -f docker-compose.yml -f compose-debug.yml up`.
+12. I get an error `network charon-distributed-validator-node_dvnode declared as external, but could not be found` when I run `docker-compose -f docker-compose.yml -f compose-debug.yml up`.
     - It occurs when docker can't find a network with the given name.
     - Verify if the docker network is present by running:
       - `docker network ls | grep charon-distributed-validator-node`.
     - If there are no results, update the `CHARON_DOCKER_NETWORK` env var in `.env` accordingly:
-      - `CHARON_DOCKER_NETWORK=charon-distributed-validator-node_dvnode`
+      - `CHARON_DOCKER_NETWORK=<network obtained from 'docker network ls'>`